NOTE: The proposed work that may be exempt from a building permit may require permits or approvals from other divisions within Yakima County.

 3. Retaining walls which are not over 4 feet in height measured from the bottom of the footing to the top of the wall, unless supporting a surcharge.

-5. Sidewalks, platforms, decks without roof covers, ramps and driveways not more than 30 inches above adjacent grade and not over any basement or story below.
+5. Sidewalks, platforms, decks without roof covers, rafters only are permitted (i.e. pergola), ramps and driveways not more than 30 inches above adjacent grade at any point.

 7. Prefabricated swimming pools that are less than 24 inches deep.